strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 editing.
 Since under these modified instructions your Batch script does not live within your RawAccel program directory anymore, you will now need to tell it where your RawAccel program directory is.
-To do this, simply change the line near the top from
+To do this, simply change the line near the top from:

     set RawAccelDir=%~dp0